-Don't keep your worries or any physical problems secret from the people closest to you.
+Don't keep any worries or physical problems secret from the people closest to you.
 Ask someone close to you to come with you when you are visiting the doctor and when treatments will be discussed.
 Your friends and family will be affected by your diagnosis too, so try to talk openly and find ways to support each other.